Vitality vs. Health: Reframing the Responsibility

 Let’s visualize this with a simple spectrum:

-Any negative number on that graph represents illness: a cold might be -4, a broken leg -60, cancer perhaps -250.
+• Any negative number on that graph represents disease : an ankle sprain might be -60, high blood pressure -250 and cancer perhaps -600.

 Now ask yourself: What does our medical system focus on?